tantaman/tantaman.github.io/content/2022-06-02-this-time-is-different.md

 As time went on, however, things got better.
 1. `HTML` got templates and partials
-2. `CSS` got imports and/or pre-processors
+2. `CSS` got imports and pre-processors
-3. `JS` got real imports, first with things like requirejs/commonjs/amd, later with ES6
+3. `JS` got real imports.
+First with things like requirejs/commonjs/amd, later with ES6

 These advancements allowed the untangling components and we hit a brief phase where component definitions would have a bunch of tiny files: